-The development of our Wednesday afternoon textiles enrichment programme has allowed the department to grow investing in new sewing machines and specialist materials.

-You will spend time in workshop sessions to explore 2D and 3D modelling alongside drawing and creating exciting ideas.
+ART & DESIGN (Art, Craft and Textiles) GCSE GCSE Art, Craft and Design will allow you to explore and develop your creative skills across multiple disciplines.
+The course will initially be workshop led where you will learn different skills within drawing, painting, graphics, textiles and 3D design.
+You will gain experiences through varied processes, tools, techniques, materials and resources to generate varied outcomes.
+You will then focus on a particular area of interest and investigate this further independently.
+COURSE CONTENT You will spend time in workshop sessions to explore 2d and 3D modelling alongside drawing and creating exciting ideas.
 You will study different construction methods such as clay, mod rock, wire work and paper sculpture along with textile approaches which will consist of batik painting, silk painting, felt making, appliqué, free machine embroidery and hand embroidery.
 You may also develop your work digitally using graphic design techniques on Photoshop and Illustrator.

-Component 1: Portfolio Non exam assessment - 60%

-This is made up of workshop tasks and then a sustained project which will cover a range of skills and processes.

-Component 2: Externally set assignment - 40% The exam paper is issued to students in January of Year 11 and you will have ten weeks to prepare for a ten-hour exam which is split into multiple sessions.

-Component 1 deadline - December of Year 11 Component 2 deadline - April of Year 11 Exam - May of Year 11
+SUBJECT UNITS AND ASSESSMENT OUTLINE Component 1: Portfolio Non exam assessment - 60% This is made up of workshop tasks and then a sustained project which will cover a range of skills and processes.
+Deadline - End of December 2023 Component 2: Externally set assignment - 40% The exam paper is issued to students in January of Year 11 and you will have ten weeks to prepare for a ten-hour exam which is split into multiple sessions.
+Component 1 deadline - December of Year 11 Component 2 deadline - April of Year 11 Exam - May of Year 11 ART & DESIGN (PHOTOGRAPHY) GCSE GCSE Art and Design (Photography) has two components and supports you to develop your ability to engage in the processes of photography.

-Artist, graphic designer, architect, makeup artist, printmaker, interior designer, illustrator, photographer, fashion designer, tattoo artist, gallery curator, visual merchandiser, special effects, set designer, pattern cutter, surface pattern designer, video game designer, art therapist, educator, animator.

-GCSE Art and Design (Photography) has two components and supports you to develop your ability to engage in the processes of photography.
 You will build your creative skills through learning techniques and processes and applying them to develop responses to any given theme.

-WHY CHOOSE PHOTOGRAPHY

-With the advent of digital cameras and readily accessible photo finishing software, it seems as though anyone can become a photographer.
+COURSE CONTENT You will develop your own personal responses within a number of projects which will help you to explore processes.
+This title is defined as the practice of creating durable static or moving images by recording light with light-sensitive equipment such as digital photography.
+Students undertaking the photography title are required to demonstrate the knowledge, skills and understanding through areas of study relevant to their chosen title.
+Areas of study include documentary photography, photo-journalism, studio photography, location photography, experimental imagery, installation and moving image: film, video and animation.
+SUBJECT UNITS AND ASSESSMENT OUTLINE Component 1: Portfolio (non-exam assessment), 60% This is broken down into at least two projects which will cover a range of skills and topics.
+Component 2: Externally-Set Assignment, 40% The exam paper is issued to students in January of Year 11 and you will have ten weeks to prepare for a ten-hour exam which is split into multiple sessions.
+WHY CHOOSE PHOTOGRAPHY With the advent of digital cameras and readily accessible photo finishing software, it seems as though anyone can become a photographer.
 Still, becoming a professional photographer requires a considerable level of skill, training, patience, and creativity.
 Becoming a photographer can give you an entirely new perspective on everyday life.
 You can use photography to turn anything you find beautiful into a work of art.

-You will develop your own personal responses within a number of projects which will help you to explore processes.
-This title is defined as the practice of creating durable static or moving images by recording light with light-sensitive equipment such as digital photography.
-Students undertaking the photography title are required to demonstrate the knowledge, skills and understanding through areas of study relevant to their chosen title.
-Areas of study include documentary photography, photo-journalism, studio photography, location photography, experimental imagery, installation and moving image: film, video and animation. written and spoken communication skills.

-Component 1: Portfolio (non-exam assessment), 60%

-This is broken down into at least two projects which will cover a range of skills and topics.

-Component 2: Externally-Set Assignment, 40% The exam paper is issued to students in January of Year 11 and you will have ten weeks to prepare for a ten-hour exam which is split into multiple sessions.
+FUTURE CAREER PATHS

 Portrait photographer, commercial photographer, scientific photographer, photojournalist/news photographer, freelance photographer, architecture, set designer, interior designer, advertising, educator.

-"I love the freedom that photography gives you to look at the world through a different perspective."

-Oliver

-"Every organisation in the country uses some kind of marketing and studying photography enables me to gain the skills needed to take grate photos and digitally manipulate them." - Sophia
+WHAT STUDENTS SAY "I love the freedom that photography gives you to look at the world through a different perspective." - Oliver "Every organisation in the country uses some kind of marketing and studying photography enables me to gain the skills needed to take grate photos and digitally manipulate them." - Sophia